TAM-DS/TAM-DS/README.md

 > Because in the end, the most powerful AI system isn’t the one with the highest benchmark.
 > It’s the one that quietly pays for itself — while making customers feel truly seen, supported, and valued every step of the way.

-**Quick 2025 context**
+## 2025 Context

-Early-year contributions were lighter (Jan–Jul) while I provided full-time home hospice care for my mom during her battle with brain cancer.
-It was the toughest yet the most rewarding experience.
+Early-year contributions (Jan–Jul) were lighter while I provided full-time home hospice care for my mom during her final months with brain cancer.
+It was the hardest and most meaningful work I've ever done.
+I'm back to full capacity now, as recent activity shows.

 # What I Build & Deliver